 Markets in Financial Instruments Directive 2014/65/EU (“MiFID II”)

-We will explain here the scope of MiFID II, update you on the approach we are taking in relation to the transposition and implementation of MiFID II and set out the expectations for firms in terms of their preparation for MiFID II.
+We will explain here the scope of MiFID II and advise you on the approach we have taken in relation to the transposition and implementation of MiFID II.

 When does it apply?

-On the 18th May 2016, the Permanent Representatives Committee (Coreper) approved, on behalf of the European Council, an agreement with the European Parliament to delay the transposition of MIFID II into national legislation by one year.
-Under the new approach agreed with the European Parliament the deadline for member states to transpose MIFID II into national legislation has now been set for the 3rd July 2017.
-The date of application of both MIFID II and MIFIR will be set for the 3rd January 2018.
+The deadline for member states to transpose MIFID II into national legislation was set for the 3rd July 2017.
+The date of application of both MIFID II and MIFIR was set for the 3rd January 2018.

 Who does it apply to?

-MiFID II and MIFIR will apply to the following institutions:
+MiFID II and MIFIR applies to the following institutions:

 What are the main changes?

-MiFID II and MIFIR will strengthen investor protection by improving organisational requirements for investment firms on topics such as client asset protection or product governance, and the role of management bodies.
+MiFID II and MIFIR strengthens investor protection by improving organisational requirements for investment firms on topics such as client asset protection or product governance, and the role of management bodies.

 MiFID II also strengthens conduct of business rules such as an extended scope for the appropriateness tests and improves the information to be provided to clients.
 Independent advice is now clearly distinguished from non-independent advice and limitations are imposed on the receipt of commissions (inducements).

-MIFIR, amongst other things, introduces harmonised powers and conditions for ESMA to prohibit or restrict the marketing and distribution of certain financial instruments in well-defined circumstances.
+MIFIR, amongst other things, introduced harmonised powers and conditions for ESMA to prohibit or restrict the marketing and distribution of certain financial instruments in well-defined circumstances.